Vermont Laws and Incentives

 Residential Electric Vehicle (EV) Charging Station Incentive - Green Mountain Power (GMP)

 GMP residential customers are eligible for a free Level 2 EV charging station when they purchase a new or pre-owned plug-in electric vehicle.
 For more information about these incentives, see the GMP In-Home Level 2 EV Charger website.

 Stowe Electric offers customers rebates for the purchase or lease of EVs.
 New plug-in hybrid electric vehicles (PHEVs) are eligible for a $750 rebate, new all-electric vehicles are eligible for a rebate up to $1,000, and income-qualifying customers are eligible for an additional $250 rebate for either vehicle.
 Stowe Electric also offers a $300 rebate for the purchase of pre-owned EVs and PHEVs.
 For more information, including how to apply, see the Stowe Electric Rebate Programs website.

 Plug-In Electric Vehicle Credit - Vermont Electric Co-op (VEC)

-VEC offers a $250 bill credit to members who purchase a new or used plug-in hybrid electric vehicle (PHEV) and a $500 bill credit to members who purchase a new or used all-electric vehicle (EV).
-Members who lease a PHEV are eligible for an annual bill credit of $50 for each year of the lease.
-For members who lease an EV, an annual bill credit of $100 is available for each year of the lease.
-Credits are available through December 31, 2018.
+VEC offers a $250 bill credit to members who purchase a new or pre-owned plug-in hybrid electric vehicle (PHEV) and a $500 bill credit to members who purchase a new or pre-owned all-electric vehicle (EV).
+Members who lease a PHEV are eligible for an annual bill credit of $50 for each year of the lease, and members who lease an EV are eligible for an annual bill credit of $100 for each year of the lease.
 For more information, including how to apply, see the VEC Energy Transformation Program website.